-Adding to its already scenic allure was its accessibiilty, especially on those hot Summer days when whole families looking for beautiful spots like this to cool off and have fun would do the shuttle and hike from the popular Mammoth Lakes area to get here.
+Adding to its already scenic allure was its accessibiilty.
+This was especially the case on those hot Summer days when whole families look for beautiful spots like this to cool off and have fun.
+We definitely witnessed this in action in our visits.

-As if that wasn’t enough, this area was also the launching point for longer overnight backpacking or mule rides to the High Sierra backcountry featuring such locations as Thousand Island Lake.
+As if that wasn’t enough, this area was also the launching point for longer overnight backpacking or mule rides to the High Sierra backcountry, including the scenic Thousand Island Lake.

 Indeed, with so much to see and do in such a relatively small area, we just had to include Rainbow Falls on this list of the best California Waterfalls.

 When it comes to location, it’s hard to beat this modestly-sized 80ft waterfall.
 As you can see in the picture, it sat in a picturesque cove in an almost perfect position to see where the ocean meets the sky.